Systematic protection of high biodiversity value forests in the Czech Republic

 Challenge

-In the project area, highly biodiverse forests are threatened by the use of heavy machinery.
-The shortage of timber following intensive logging of climate-damaged monocultures across the country is increasing the pressure to use wood from old-growth forests.
-Heavy machinery, vehicle-related mortality and poaching pose serious risks to large carnivores that play a key role in ecosystem regeneration.
+In the project area, highly biodiverse forests are under threat from the use of heavy machinery.
+The shortage of timber resulting from the intensive logging of climate-damaged monocultures across the country is putting increased pressure on wood from old-growth forests.
+Large carnivores that play a key role in ecosystem regeneration along the Czech Green Belt are at serious risk from heavy machinery, vehicle-related mortality and poaching.

 Objective

-Our aim is to provide recommendations for sustainable management practices and related policy changes, particularly through the newly developed “Plan for Healthy Forests”.
-We aim to involve many volunteers in the continuous monitoring of large carnivores and to raise public awareness through press releases, social media and websites.
-We will also empower local communities to become involved into the implementation of conservation measures.
+The project aimed to provide recommendations for sustainable management practices and initiate policy changes, particularly through the newly developed 'Plan for Healthy Forests'.
+The project aimed to engage numerous volunteers in the ongoing monitoring of large carnivores and to raise public awareness via press releases, social media, and websites.
+The project sought to empower local communities to become more involved in nature protection.

 Approach

-• Collect data on forest management and health status across the country and develop a set of targeted policy recommendations based on the consultation with local stakeholders.
+• Collecting data on forest management and health status of forests and developed a set of targeted policy recommendations based on the consultation with local stakeholders within the Plan for the healthy forests.

-• Share relevant monitoring data with the local and national authorities.
+• Sharing relevant monitoring data with local and national authorities.

-• Communicate our findings to policy makers to ensure proper implementation.
+• Communicating the project findings to policy makers during the numerous consultation processes to ensure proper implementation.

 Monitoring of large carnivores is an important part of the project. © Martin Kraus

-We will provide science-based recommendations to at least 20 forest administrations along the European Green Belt in the Czech Republic.
-We aim to adapt and improve management plans and national legislation by the end of 2025.
-To achieve this objective, we will generate significant media coverage, train 30 volunteers and run 16 monitoring training events.
-Practical conservation actions with volunteers during the “Week of Landscape” and legal actions involving four local NGOs will be carried out.
+The project provided science-based recommendations to more than 20 forest administrations along the European Green Belt in the Czech Republic.
+The project generated publicity with over 40 posts, trained more than 30 volunteers and ran 16 monitoring training events.
+Practical conservation actions, e.g. restoring 8 dams in mires, with volunteers during the “Week of Landscape” and legal actions involving numerous local NGOs were successfully carried out.

 Systematic protection of high biodiversity value forests in the Czech Republic

-The project is implemented in the Western part of the Czech Republic along the European Green Belt (Šumava mountains, Pošumaví foothills, the Novohradské hory mountains and Všerubská vrchovina highlands).
+The project was implemented in the Western part of the Czech Republic along the European Green Belt (Šumava mountains, Pošumaví foothills, the Novohradské hory mountains and Všerubská vrchovina highlands).

 Údolní 33, Brno 602 00